 When dialling any Canadian number, either local or long-distance, you must include the area code.
 Long-distance calls – to numbers beyond the area code of the telephone from which you are making the call – must be prefixed with “1”.

-Most mobile providers in Canada (Bell, Telus, SaskTel & MTS) use CDMA technology compatible with their US counterparts (though gradually converting to HSPA and LTE), so US mobile users should have no problems using their phones; you should still check whether international charges apply.
-Rogers Wireless and several other providers use GSM technology, which means that mobiles bought in the UK and Europe can also be used in Canada (assuming you have a roaming option and your phone is tri-band) – in this case you’ll definitely be charged international rates for incoming calls that originate from home.
+Most mobile providers in Canada (Bell, Telus, SaskTel & MTS) have traditionally used CDMA technology compatible with their US counterparts, though most CDMA networks will be shut down by 2017 in favour of HSPA and LTE (GSM technology).
+Rogers Wireless and several other providers already use GSM technology, which means that mobiles bought in the UK and Europe can also be used in Canada (assuming you have a roaming option and your phone is tri-band) – in this case you’ll definitely be charged international rates for incoming calls that originate from home.
 UK providers that have roaming agreements with Rogers include Orange, T-Mobile, Vodafone and 3.
 If you have a Blackberry or iPhone these should work in Canada, but you’ll need to be extra careful about roaming charges, especially for data, which can be extortionate; even checking voicemail can result in hefty charges.
 Many travellers turn off voicemail and data roaming before they travel.
 Most phone companies will provide cheaper options for customers travelling to Canada, so check in advance.
 In Canada, mobile networks cover every city and town, but in rural areas you’ll struggle to get a signal.

 Public telephones are becoming harder to find due to the popularity of mobile phones.
 The cost of a local call is usually 50¢ for three or four minutes, depending on the carrier (each phone company runs their own booths).
 Long-distance calls are much pricier, and you’re better off using a prepaid calling card ($5, $10 or $20), which you can buy at most grocery stores and newsstands.